-- 2-3 organic celery stalks – finely diced (celery is on the “Dirty Dozen” list of produce most sprayed with cancer-causing pesticides)
+- 2-3 organic celery stalks – finely diced celery is on the “Dirty Dozen” list of produce most sprayed with cancer-causing pesticides

-- 1 organic red pepper – finely diced, about the same size as the celery (peppers are also on that list)
+- 1 organic red pepper – finely diced about the same size as the celery (peppers are also on that list)

 - 1 bunch of cilantro – chopped

-- 1/2 teaspoon sea salt or 1/2 teaspoon of a seasoning like this one (make sure the ingredients are all recognizable)
+- 1/2 teaspoon of a chili-lime seasoning like this one make sure the ingredients are all recognizable

-Mix it all together and marinate 20-30 minutes up to a few hours.
+- Mix it all together and marinate 20-30 minutes up to a few hours (see note on fish above).
 Taste-test to see if it needs more sea salt or seasonings.

 - Eat it plain or serve as a dip with organic tortilla chips.